rocky-linux/documentation/docs/books/learning_bash/00-toc.md

 !!!
 NOTE

-    Although the shell is a "basic" programming language, it is still very powerful and sometimes faster than bad compiled code.
+    Although the shell is a "basic" programming language, it is still very powerful and sometimes faster than badly compiled code.

 To write a shell script, you just have to put all the necessary commands in a single text file.
-By making this file executable, the shell will read it sequentially and execute the commands in it one by one.
+By making this file executable the shell reads it sequentially, and executes the commands in it one by one.
 It is also possible to execute it by passing the name of the script as an argument to the bash binary.

 When the shell encounters an error, it displays a message to identify the problem but continues to execute the script.